Last update: Richmond-upon-Thames residents are among the happiest in the UK. When you look at what the area has to offer, it’s not hard to see why.

 Photo credit: www.richmondgreen.com

 Despite a rather exclusive reputation, renting in Richmond is actually very reasonable – and approximately 20% cheaper than the average London rental prices.
-This is largely due to the distance from central London and the zone 4 location, although as we have already seen commuting to work from here is relatively easy.
-Everything from modern apartment blocks to period buildings and cottages are available, so there are options for singles, couples and families.In 2015, the average rental price for a home in Richmond was £3,325 per month.
+This is largely due to the distance from central London and the zone 4 location, although as we have already seen, commuting to work from here is relatively easy.
+Everything from modern apartment blocks to period buildings and cottages are available, so there are options for singles, couples and families.As of 2017, the average rental price for a home in Richmond was £2,600 per month.

 Restaurants and bars